 This unscheduled food experiment was a success and they loved them.
-To be fair, it’s not just some glorious root vegetables dowsed in sweet maple syrup.
-In fact they don’t taste much like syrup at all, the sweetness comes mainly from the roasting and all of those crunchy charred bites.
+To be fair, they’re not just some glorious root vegetables doused in sweet maple syrup.
+In fact, they don’t taste much like syrup at all; the sweetness comes mainly from the roasting and all of those crunchy charred bites.

-The maple syrup is mixed with balsamic vinegar and reduced to a mild sweet and savory sauce.
-The fact that the veggies are roasted also makes it a huge flavor bonus.
-I have a friend who recently commented that her daughter had asked for leftover roasted cauliflower in her school lunch box…score!
+The maple syrup is mixed with balsamic vinegar and reduced to a mild sweet and savory sauce, but most of the flavor bonus comes simply from the roasted veggies.
+I have a friend who recently commented that her daughter had asked for leftover roasted cauliflower in her school lunch box… score!

 Another surprising thing was that I almost didn’t have any carrots left for this recipe.
-The kids found them in the refrigerator yesterday and thought it was hilarious to walk around eating them Peter Rabbit style, because they still had their green tops on them!
-One more kid friendly veggie tip, I’ve noticed if I let them prepare and cut the vegetables then it becomes more interesting for them to eat.
-Sometimes it doesn’t even make it to the plate!
+The kids found them in the refrigerator yesterday and thought it was hilarious to walk around eating them Peter Rabbit style, because they still had they still had their green tops on them!
+One more kid friendly veggie tip: I’ve noticed that if I let the kids prepare and cut the vegetables, then they become more interesting for them to eat.
+Sometimes the veggies don’t even make it to the plate!

 - 1½ pounds thin carrots kept whole